Election in the Church

 General Elections Every Six Years

-The mandate of the current Synod expires on 31th December of every six years, as does the mandate of the leaders of Presbyteries and Church Districts.
+The mandate of the current Synod expires on the 31st of December every six years, as does the mandate of the leaders of Presbyteries and Church Districts.
 The current 14th term (Cycle) of the General Synod and the office bearers elected in 2014 on all level of the Church governance terminates on the last day of December this year.

 “Furthermore, no man ought to usurp the honor of the ecclesiastical ministry; that is, to seize it for himself by bribery or any deceits, or by his own free choice.
 But let the ministers of the Church be called and chosen by lawful and ecclesiastical election; that is to say, let them be carefully chosen by the Church or by those delegated from the Church for that purpose in a proper order without any uproar, dissension and rivalry,” warns the Second Helvetic Confession (Chapter XVIII)

-The General Elections in the RCH had begun accordingly.
-During the month long process office-bearers of the next six-year legislature period are being chosen.
-The purity of the election process is guaranteed by the election committees of the Presbyteries and Church Districts composed of three to seven members, depending on the local regulations.
+The General Elections in the RCH began accordingly.
+During the month-long process, office-bearers of the next six-year legislature period are being chosen.
+The purity of the election process is guaranteed by the election committees of the Presbyteries and Church Districts, which are composed of three to seven members, depending on the local regulations.

 Nomination

 Each member of the assembly of a Presbytery is eligible to nominate someone for each position.
-Those candidates who are nominated by at least two members, shall be voted on by the assembly, each member of the nominating assembly having one vote.
-According to the Election Act of the Church Law, at most three nominees for a particular office can be considered as official candidates, supposed they receive at least 10% of the votes of the secret ballot.
-Candidates must declare in oral or written announcement whether they accept the nomination and whether they meet the legal conditions for eligibility and there is no reason for their exclusion.
+Those candidates, whom at least two members nominate, shall be voted on by the assembly, each member of the nominating assembly having one vote.
+According to the Election Act of the Church Law, at most three nominees for a particular office can be considered official candidates, supposed they receive at least 10% of the secret ballot votes.
+Candidates must declare in oral or written announcement whether they accept the nomination and meet the legal conditions for eligibility and there is no reason for their exclusion.

-The voting results of the nominations has to be sent to the Election Committee of the relevant Presbytery within eight days, which has to proof and verify whether the candidates meet the legal requirements.
+The voting results of the nominations have to be sent to the Election Committee of the relevant Presbytery within eight days, which has to prove and verify whether the candidates meet the legal requirements.
 In the case of the candidates for the offices of the Bishop and the Lay President of a Church District, the process is more complex.
-The election committee of the given Church District has to add all the votes of the nominating assemblies of the Presbyteries belonging to the District, in order to finalize the list of the eligible candidates running for these two offices.
+The election committee of the given Church District has to add all the votes of the nominating assemblies of the Presbyteries belonging to the District to finalize the list of the eligible candidates running for these two offices.

 Election

-The election takes place in the Kirk sessions (local church councils) by secret ballot.
+The election occurs in the Kirk sessions (local church councils) by secret ballot.
 The election committees prepare and send out the ballots to the congregations according to the number of votes assigned to the given congregation.
-Each independent (called also ‘mother church’), missionary (church plants not yet independent), and associate (called also ‘daughter church’) congregation has a minimum of one and a maximum of five votes, depending on the number of their installed pastors and the number of their registered eligible members.
+Each independent (also called ‘mother church’), missionary (church plants not yet independent), and associate (also called ‘daughter church’) congregation has a minimum of one and a maximum of five votes, depending on the number of their installed pastors and the number of their registered eligible members.

 • Ordained pastors of RCH who served as independent local minister for at least ten years in the Presbytery can be elected as Dean.